p4-team/ctf/2016-09-09-asis-final/one_bad_son/README.md

 Our first guess was to try to load the dump into mongo using a recovery tool, but that turned out to be pointless.

-Taking a step back, we've decided to convert the file to a standard JSON structured file using a python script:
+Taking a step back, we've decided to convert the file to a standard JSON structured file using a python script.
+The file itself was broken and the parser would not work on it.
+We used a debugger to see how the library is parsing bson files and we noticed that it first tries to read 4 big endian byte number as record length.
+In our case there was only a single `0x0` byte instead.
+Therefore we checked how long is a single record (`0x72` bytes) and then attached the missing 3 bytes in the beginning of data so that the data starts with `0x72 0x00 0x00 0x00` (big endian!).
+With this we could make a script to dump all the data:

 ``` python